-With a passion for wonder and a boundless desire for truth, Jonny Miller is an atheist straight edge vegan free-thinking artist and Folk singer from Riverside, California, who uses his music as his key outlet of expression.
-Miller leads with a voice that is uniquely rich and reminiscent of America’s vast legacy of Folk singers, and his acoustic guitar establishes a core of authenticity in all his compositions which are often fortified by colorful harmonica solos.
-Uniting an appetite for introspection and lyrics with substance, his verses communicate his anger toward social injustice and organized religion, his struggle with anxiety and depression, and a profound love of nature."Jonny Miller brings a raw, compelling urgency to the music he creates.
-His songs reflect both his personal journey, and the often difficult journeys of so many others...journeys toward better ideas."-Seth Andrews, Host of The Thinking Atheist
+Miller leads with a voice that is uniquely rich and husky, yet reminiscent of America’s vast legacy of Folk singers, and his acoustic guitar establishes a core of authenticity in all his compositions which are often fortified by colorful harmonica solos.
+Uniting an appetite for introspection and lyrics with substance, his verses communicate his anger toward social injustice, capitalism, and organized religion, his struggle with anxiety and depression, and a profound love of nature in all its intrinsically beautiful forms.

 For as long as he has been a performing artist, Jonny has used his talents for service, activism, and to support important causes.
-Most recently, he performed at LogiCal-LA, Los Angeles’ only annual conference for skeptics, and he has also performed for his local atheist group, Riverside Atheists and Free Thinkers (RAFT).
+He often leads the Inland Empire Democratic Socialists of America in songs of solidarity, and he sings for local Bernie events.
 He also worked for The Bernie Sanders 2016 presidential campaign by organizing and performing at BERN FEST and BERN FEST 2 in Riverside, and he also performed with his band at Barnstorming For Bernie I.E., and the Enough is Enough Rally in Orange County.
 Additionally, He has performed for numerous charity events and organizations including Relay for Life of La Habra, The Corona-Norco Settlement House, The Make a Wish Foundation, The People's Climate Movement, The Prison Library Project, and The El Cerrito Library.

 Though now an atheist, before his de-conversion, Miller was a devout Christian worship leader, and he sang, engineered sound, discipled youth, and led worship at a plethora of churches and youth groups in his hometown of Corona, California, including Olive Branch, South Hills, North Point (Evangelical Free), Living Truth (Faith Baptist), and Evergreen (Crossroads).
 All the while, he performed in local Christian Metal and hardcore bands including Plague of Sheol, These Roses Bleed, In The Trenches, and Elohim.
 After a growing dissatisfaction with church leadership, he helped co-create and ran a ministry to feed and sing to the homeless at Corona City Park.
 He formed his own church that met at park picnic benches, he formed prayer ministries, he started a ministry to repair and supply bikes to the homeless, and he even learned how to translate ancient Greek, and began working on his own translation of the Epistles of John.
 Ultimately, his innate skepticism of authority, his continual exposure to homelessness, severe mental illness, and extreme poverty, and his intense intellectual pursuits eventually led him to reject the idea of a theistic god, and sent him in search of a framework that more accurately described the human struggle.